|

-Thanks to John in Australia for supplying the data for the 41692, 41693 and 41695 distributors, the 41600 and 45DE4's, and the 40943 Special Tuning.
+- All figures from Leyland Workshop Manuals unless otherwise stated.
+Thanks to John in Australia for supplying the data for the 41600 and the 40943 Special Tuning.
 The 41427, 41643, and 45DE and 45DM specs are from Doug Jackson's 'British Automotive' site and the 41264 from TDC Engineering.
 Info on the 41599 came from Doug Keene, extracted from the 2002 edition of the Bentley Manual for 1975-1980 cars.
 If you have any additional information for the 45DM4 or any other MGB distributors please mail me.

-Note 1: All degrees are given in crankshaft degrees i.e. as measured at the crankshaft with a timing light.
+- All degrees are given in crankshaft degrees i.e. as measured at the crankshaft with a timing light.
 However the figures stamped on the vacuum capsule will be in distributor degrees i.e. half the crankshaft figure.
 For example the capsule for the 25D4 41288 should be stamped '5-13-10' which indicates 10 distributor degrees max i.e. 20 crankshaft degrees as shown in the table (the '5' represents the depression in inches of mercury as which vacuum advance starts and the '13' the depression at which it reaches its max).
 In the table below vacuum advance is given in the form 'Starts 5, Ends 13, Max 20 degrees' which means there is no vacuum advance below 5 in Hg., a progressive advance from zero degrees with increasing vacuum, until at 13 in Hg. there is a maximum of 20 degrees as measured at the crankshaft pulley.
 There is no change in advance with further increases in vacuum.

-Note 2: Inside the distributor under the points plate you will find the springs and weights.
+- Inside the distributor under the points plate you will find the springs and weights.
 There is a finger on the upper part of the distributor shaft which moves towards one of the spring posts as centrifugal advance increases.
 Eventually it hits it and prevents any further centrifugal advance, this is the stop-plate.
-The amount of centrifugal advance it allows is usually stamped near the end of the finger, and again this is in distributor degrees which muct be doubled to get crankshaft degrees.
+The amount of centrifugal advance it allows is usually stamped near the end of the finger, and again this is in distributor degrees which must be doubled to get crankshaft degrees.

-Note 3: Some degrees and rpm figures in the official publications are given as ranges, I have used the mid-point in these ranges for clarity.
+- Some degrees and rpm figures in the official publications are given as ranges, I have used the mid-point in these ranges for clarity.

-Note 4: In theory the centrifugal figures show only the additional advance at the given rpm, whereas the strobe figure is the sum of the static and the centrifugal advance at the given rpm, and this can be seen to be true with some distributors e.g. the 40897 and 40916 for the 18G, GA, GB etc engines (4 degrees centrifugal @ 600 rpm plus 10 degrees static = 14 degrees strobe @ 600).
+- In theory the centrifugal figures show only the additional advance at the given rpm, whereas the strobe figure is the sum of the static and the centrifugal advance at the given rpm, and this can be seen to be true with some distributors e.g. the 40897 and 40916 for the 18G, GA, GB etc engines (4 degrees centrifugal @ 600 rpm plus 10 degrees static = 14 degrees strobe @ 600).
 However the 41693 seems to include the static figure in the centrifugal curve i.e. extrapolating the curve we get 10 degrees @ 1500 rpm which is the same as the strobe figure whereas it should be 7 degrees less.
 Then again, there is an 'advance check' figure quoted for this distributor of 19 degrees @ 2000 rpm, which is mid-way between the two, as are some of the other distributors in the list!
 All I can say is that I have used the figures given in my Haynes and Leyland Workshop Manuals as given, warts'n'all.

 Centrifugal advance is obtained by turning the upper part of the distributor shaft, carrying the points cam, anti-clockwise relative to the position of the crankshaft to open the points sooner and hence advance the timing.
 The lower part of the shaft has a pair weights restrained by springs.
 The faster the shaft spins the more the weights will try to fly out, up to a maximum controlled by a stop-plate.
 The springs give a varying amount of advance through the rpm range depending on their strength and other factors.
 One of those factors usually relies on there being two different springs - a weak and a strong, the weak being 'tight' on its mounting posts and the strong being loose i.e. having free play.
 This means that as the distributor spins up from a standstill only the weak springs is restraining the weights, so they move out a relatively large amount, advancing the timing a relatively large amount, for each step increase in rpm.
 This movement eventually takes up the free play in the strong spring, and then the strong spring is also restraining the weights.
 So the same step increase in rpm moves the weights out and advances the timing a relatively smaller amount than before.
 This gives the curve its characteristic 'knee' which can be seen - in varying positions on the rpm range and to varying degrees - in most if not all MGB distributors.